julian156asdfasdf/Project_Autocite/README.md

 ## Training and Evaluating Autocite
 This part should be understood in the following steps, where all files should be run from the outer directory.
-- First create a vector embedded version of the dataset.pkl file.
+- First create a vector embedded version of the dataset.pkl file called transformed_dataset.pkl.
 Make sure in all following documents that the correct path is used ofr the transformed_dataset.pkl file.
+Running this file requires that an arXivIDs_to_Abstract.json file exists in the outer directory.
+This file is created using the python script called create_arXivID_to_Abstract.py.
 - Secondly, the ML model is implemented using PyTorch in the file called pytorch_model.py in the folder called Autocite.
 Here the model is defined, along with a loss class, an arXivDataset class and a class with the distance functions used.
 Further, a function for evaluating the model on a validation set is defined.
 Do not run this file yet.
 - Next, the above-mentioned classes and functions are used in the file called hyperparameter_optimization.py, where the Optuna library is used to find the optimal hyperparameters.
 Code for relevant plotting can be found in plot_hyperopt_data.py.
 - When the optimal hyperparameters are found, insert them in the pytorch_model.py script and then that script can be run to train the parameters for Autocite.
 All the data from training Autocite are saved in a folder called Training_Variables.
 Code for plotting training variables can be found in plot_training_data.py.
 - Then the baseline models are created and evaluated in the baselines.py script.
-- For performing the statistical test mentioned in the paper, run the file called create_stat_blindtest_data.py, and then check relevance between all the contexts and the corresponding abstracts and note the results in the wilcoxon_test.py, where the results achieved in the paper are already noted.
+- For performing the statistical test mentioned in the paper, first make sure the file called TransformedRow_to_arXivID.pkl exists in the outer directory.
+This file is created running the create_vectorembed_to_arXivID.py script.
+Afterwards run the file called create_stat_blindtest_data.py, and then check relevance between all the contexts and the corresponding abstracts and note the results in the wilcoxon_test.py, where the results achieved in the paper are already noted.
 Then run the wilcoxon_test.py script to get the p-value.